isomerpages/imda-pixel/index.md

       subtitle: Discover new opportunities - Whether you are a corporate looking to innovate or a startup looking for business opportunities, we've got you covered.
-      title: PIXEL
+      title: PIXEL Innovation Hub
   - infobar:
       title: Innovate with Us
-      description: "At IMDA PIXEL Innovation Hub, we help businesses and startups scale by inspiring, coaching and connecting.
-Find out what we can offer below. "
+      description: We help businesses and startups scale by inspiring, coaching and connecting.
+Find out what we can offer below to accelerate your business.
   - infopic:
       title: Open Innovation Platform
       description: "Whether you’re a business looking for innovative solutions for